ch-patrick-scheidegger/c-plus-plus-ost/week03/README.md

   ||    |  |  || |  || |  || |
     -  -     -  -     -  -  -
 ```
+*Note:* Stick with the representation above in order to check your solution against ALF, a tool for preliminary checks of the testat solution.

 To achieve that goal, first start with a function `printLargeDigit(int i, std::ostream &out)` to print such a single large digit given by a number. `printLargeDigit(int i, std::ostream &out)` will produce a simulated 7-segment-digit for the numbers 0,1,2,...,9 given as parameter `i`.

 Provide unit tests for the output of that number.
 An example output for the digit 8 looks as follows: